 Lowepro Hatchback 22L

-You may have tried many options in the past, but the Lowepro Hatchback has become my reference backpack every time I go out there with my camera.
+You may have tried many options in the past, but the Lowepro Hatchback might become your favourite backpack every time you go out there with my camera.

-- made of a material that makes it sturdy but at the same time very light to wear,
+- made of materials that makes it sturdy but at the same time very light to wear,

 - has a “normal backpack” appearance that doesn’t attract much attention,